 Murray J. McAllister

-Jay Tracy, PA-C, PsyD, is a clinical psychologist and a physician's assistant who specializes in the field of chronic pain rehabilitation.
-He has worked as both a clinician and a director of various chronic pain rehabilitation programs.
-Currently, Dr. Tracy practices in the Chronic Pain Rehabilitation Program at Courage Kenny Rehabilitation Institute in Minneapolis, MN.
-He is also an adjunct professor in the counseling psychology program at Bethel University in St. Paul, MN, where he teaches graduate level neuropsychology and biological bases of behavior courses.
+Jay Tracy, PA-C, PsyD, is a retired clinical psychologist and a physician's assistant who specialized in the field of chronic pain rehabilitation.
+He worked as both a clinician and a director of various chronic pain rehabilitation programs.
+He has also held an adjunct professor post in the counseling psychology program at Bethel University in St. Paul, MN, where he taught graduate level neuropsychology and biological bases of behavior courses.
 He is the author of two books, Pain: It's Not All In Your Head; The Test Don't Show Everything and Pain: Nerves On Fire; Changing Neuropathic Pain.